MartinConde/payload-plugins/packages/payload-plugin-shadcn-admin/SETUP.md

 ## 9. If you can't use the source layout

-When installing from a registry (rather than from a pnpm workspace), the plugin's source is at `node_modules/payload-plugin-shadcn-admin/dist`.
+When installing from the GitHub pin (rather than from a pnpm workspace), the plugin's shipped code is at `node_modules/payload-plugin-shadcn-admin/dist`.
 Tailwind v4's `@source` directive works against compiled JS too — point `@source` and the trailing `@import` of `styles.css` at the `dist` paths instead.
 Everything else is unchanged.

 ---